Jeet1309/sreamlit_interfacegan/README.md

 ## 🧠 Requirements

-- Python 3.8+
+- Python 3.6+
 - PyTorch 1.7.1 with CUDA 11.0 (custom install)
-- NVIDIA GPU (tested on RTX 4070 with CUDA 12.5 system drivers)
+- NVIDIA GPU (needs to have support of at least CUDA 10+)

 ---